English as a second language(ESL)

 • English Through Media

-When students are admitted to Toronto International College, they are required to take the English Placement Test.
+When students are admitted to Ontario International College, they are required to take the English Placement Test.
 After reviewing the test results, our English department decides on the appropriate ESL level for each student.
 At the end of each module, students take the English Benchmark Exam to find out whether they progressed enough to move on to the next level.

 All ESL instructors are highly qualified professionals with degrees from top Canadian universities.
 Not only do they hold TESOL certificates from leading Canadian institutions, but they are also experienced in teaching ESL to international learners.
 In addition to their professional expertise, they are friendly, approachable, and eager to help.